Bill Oddie: Other television and voice work

 In 2006, Oddie appeared in the BBC show Never Mind the Buzzcocks, and also appeared on the topical quiz show 8 out of 10 Cats.
 He was also the voice behind many B&Q adverts throughout 2006/2007.
 On 25 May 2007, Oddie made a cameo appearance on Ronni Ancona's new comedy sketch show, Ronni Ancona & Co.

 Also in 2007, three artists each painted a portrait of Oddie, as part of the BBC programme Star Portraits with Rolf Harris.
 One of the artists, Mark Roscoe, later revealed a dislike of Oddie, claiming to have included hidden insults in his work.

 He hosted the genealogy-based series My Famous Family, broadcast on UKTV History in 2007.
 In 2008, Oddie was a guest on Jamie Oliver's television special Jamie's Fowl Dinners, talking about free-range chickens.

 He also appeared on Would I Lie To You? in 2011, where he revealed that he was saved from drowning by Freddy from popular children's series Rainbow and Rod, Jane and Freddy while on holiday in the Seychelles.

 In February 2015, Oddie appeared in The Keith Lemon Sketch Show as the narrator of the sketch Ed Sheeran Watch.

 He appeared as a contestant on a celebrity edition of Fifteen to One in August 2015 and the following month he appeared on Through the Keyhole.

 He has appeared three times on the programme Pointless Celebrities, the most recent appearance being in 2016.

 In 2017, he appeared in three episodes of The Real Marigold Hotel.

 In 2018, he featured on the programme The Two Ronnies: In Their Own Words.
 In 2019, he appeared on the show The Inbetweeners: Fwends Reunited.

-In 2020, he appeared in the documentary Celebrity Britain by Barge: Then & Now.
+In 2020, Oddie appeared in the documentary Celebrity Britain by Barge: Then & Now.